 The District leases its office space under a non-cancelable operating lease that expires in April 2020.
-At December 31, 2017, the future minimum rental payments under this lease are as follows:
+Subsequent to year end, the District entered into a non-cancelable operating lease for office space at a new location expiring in April 2030.
+At December 31, 2019, the cumulative future minimum rental payments under these leases are as follows: